picolonet/ecurve/README.md

 you will need to edit /Makefile:GENCODES to match your GPU [see here](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/)

-To complete the [first part of stage 1](https://coinlist.co/build/coda/pages/problem-01-field-arithmetic), change this map to a reduce, and match the [reference](https://github.com/CodaProtocol/snark-challenge/tree/master/reference-01-field-arithmetic)
+To complete the [first part of stage 1](https://coinlist.co/build/coda/pages/problem-01-field-arithmetic), change this map to a reduce, and match the [reference](https://github.com/CodaProtocol/snark-challenge/tree/master/reference-01-field-arithmetic).
+See [this example of a reduce using cuda](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/reduction) to get started.